 - Hearty veggies like onions, bell pepper (capsicum), and baby corn can be added directly without cooking first.
 If using corn, steam and use the kernels or use canned corn.

 - For broccoli or french beans, lightly cook or blanch first.
-If you like olives and capers on your pizza, add them directly before baking.
+If you like olives and capers on your pizza, add them directly before baking or grilling the pizza.

 - And for green veggies like kale, fennel, cabbage, cauliflower, or shaved brussels sprouts, sauté or cook for just a few minutes before using in this veg pizza recipe.

-- For a vegan pizza, feel free to use vegan plant-based non-dairy cheese for a vegan veg pizza made from scratch.
+- For a vegan pizza, feel free to use vegan plant-based non-dairy cheese for a vegan veggie pizza made from scratch.

 If the pizza is baked for a longer time, the cheese will separate and become chewy or rubbery.
 Try baking for less time and at a high temperature.